deepsquare-io/grid/docs/docs/05-deploy-deepsquare/01-overview.md

 ![Deepsquare Architecture.drawio](./01-overview.assets/deepsquare-architecture.drawio.svg#invert-on-dark)

-If you want to try an already existing client, there is the [DeepSquare GRID Portal](https://app.deepsquare.run).
+If you want to try an already existing client, there is the [DeepSquare Grid Portal](https://app.deepsquare.run).
 You can also develop your own client using the [DeepSquare SDK](TODO: reference).

 ## The underlying technology